 Getting on the property ladder in 2022 can be a challenge – akin to pushing a boulder up a hill for example, or swimming in treacle.
 The cost of living is going up and so are house prices – but there are ways to give yourself a leg up to secure your dream home – like shared ownership.
 But what is shared ownership or help to buy, how does it work and where do you start?

-Hockeys director Jeremy Trott has the answers to all of those questions.
+Hockeys are the leading estate agents in Cambridge, and their Director Jeremy Trott has the answers to all of those questions.

 How Does Shared Ownership Work?